Baniya-sen/Data-Science-ML/README.md

       Run a Multivariable Regression,
-      Evaluate how your model's coefficients and residuals, Use data transformation to improve your model performance, Use your model to estimate a property price
+      Evaluate how your model's coefficients and residuals, Use data transformation to improve your model performance, Use model to estimate a property price.
     - Keywords: #analyse, #split-training-testing #multivariable-regression #coefficients #data-transformation #estimate

       ... and many more.